|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 The OSHA standard, "Process Safety Management of Highly Hazardous Chemicals", 29 CFR 1910.119, applies to workplaces where hazardous materials are used.
 29 CFR 1910.119 states Highly hazardous chemical means a substance possessing toxic, reactive, flammable, or explosive properties and specified by paragraph (a)(1) of this section.".
 That paragraph refers to Appendix A of 1910.119 which "contains a listing of toxic and reactive highly hazardous chemicals which present a potential for a catastrophic event at or above the threshold quantity."
 See Further Reading below for resources on this standard.

 Ensure safe laboratories with laboratory signs and labels from Safety Emporium.

+As discussed above, the term "highly toxic" is not a generally used concept on Safety Data Sheets since OSHA fully adopted the GHS system in 2015.
+Nonetheless, the concept is vitally important.
 Part of your experiment or occupational procedure planning must include knowing the physical properties of the material as well as symptoms of exposure and first aid procedures.
 Safety Data Sheets are an integral part of this process.

 Accidental release or exposure to a highly toxic chemical can cause serious injury or death.
 If you can not avoid using highly toxic materials in the first place, then proper personal protective equipment (gloves, safety goggles, respirators etc.) and engineering controls such as fume hoods are an absolute necessity.
 Never work with highly toxic materials while alone.
 If one exists, have the proper antidote on hand.
 NEVER eat or drink in where toxic chemicals are being used and always be sure to wash your hands (and clothes, if necessary) after handling such materials.